Packing Tips for your Riding Holiday

 A light-weight suitcase will save you valuable kgs!

-As well as laundry, many of the hotels provide toiletries.
+As well as laundry, many of the ride operators provide toiletries.
 You can reduce the liquids in your suitcase and save space.
 Having less bottles will also minimise the risk of leaks and stained clothes.
 If you’re heading somewhere remote like Kyrgyzstan or Chile, transfer your liquids into smaller bottles – only taking enough to last the duration of your holiday.

 See-through plastic bags are always useful.
 Use them to wrap the liquids you can’t leave at home, store used clothing ready to be washed or dirty shoes and separate different outfits.
 Using a see-through bag means you can see where everything is without having to unpack.
 Disposable shower caps can also be really handy to cover the bottoms of muddy boots.